ArnaudBuchholz/reserve/doc/openui5.md

 ## Sample application

 Let's consider a **simple demonstration application** that consists in one view and one button.
-The **current version of OpenUI5** is displayed in the title.
+The **current version of OpenUI5** is displayed in the title as shown below.
+The source of the application can be found in the [REserve repository](https://github.com/ArnaudBuchholz/reserve/tree/master/samples/openui5/webapp).

 ![sample app](openui5/sample%20app.png)

+<u>*Sample demonstration application*</u>

-First, the UI5 framework is loaded from the CDN.
+In its first version (`static.html`), the UI5 framework is **loaded from the CDN**.

 ```html
 <!DOCTYPE html>